ITPNYU/CommLabWeb/README.md

 * a checkbox for receiving an email newsletter
 * a dropdown menu for "How you heard about us" ("google", "from a friend", "online ad", etc.)
 * a radio button group for choosing a role ("buyer", "seller", or "both")

+##### Option 2: Making your own text adventure!
+Create your character form:
+* Name
+* Small back story
+* Dropdown menu for "Weapon choice" (“Sword”, “Ax”, “Wand”)
+* A radio button group for choosing a role ("Male", "Female", or "Ambiguous")
+* Check boxes “What to carry:” (“Potions”, “Food”, “etc”)

 ##### Reference
 * Read [WHATWG: Forms](http://developers.whatwg.org/forms.html)